 THE OYSTER CASE, SYMBOL OF WATERPROOFNESS

-The GMT-Master II’s Oyster case, guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The characteristically shaped middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, or from 18 ct gold.
+The GMT-Master II’s Oyster case, 40 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
+The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, or from 18 ct gold.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only certified Rolex watchmakers to access the movement.
-The Triplock winding crown, fitted with a triple waterproofness system and protected by a crown guard that is an integral part of the middle case, screws down securely against the case.
+The Triplock winding crown, fitted with a triple waterproofness system and protected by an integral crown guard, screws down securely against the case.
 The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire.
 The waterproof Oyster case provides optimum protection for the GMT-Master II’s movement.

 PERPETUAL CALIBRE 3285

 The GMT-Master II is equipped with calibre 3285, a self-winding mechanical movement entirely developed and manufactured by Rolex.
 A consummate demonstration of technology, this movement carries a number of patents.
-It offers fundamental gains in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.
+It offers outstanding performance in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.

 The oscillator of calibre 3285 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.